breadMSA/setsuna-render-port/README.md

 ## Features

 - Connects to Discord and responds to messages in configured channels
-- Integrates with multiple LLM APIs (Groq, Gemini, ChatGPT, DeepSeek)
+- Integrates with multiple LLM APIs (Groq, Gemini, ChatGPT, Together AI, DeepSeek)
 - Provides context-aware responses by analyzing channel message history
 - Simple channel activation/deactivation commands
 - Model selection when activating channels
+- Supports selecting specific Groq models, including llama-3.1, llama-3.3, gemma2, llama-4, and more
-- Persistent channel settings and model preferences across restarts
+- Persistent channel settings and model preferences stored on GitHub across restarts

 ## Invite Setsuna
 You can invite pre-built Setsuna to your Discord server using the following link: